kristenphan/acn-arif-webarprototype-UT-thesis/README.md

 ![Alt text](./prototype-serverless-architecture.jpg?raw=true "WebAR prototype serverless architecture")
 <br>

+## AR IMPLEMENTATION FRAMEWORK
+View ```./AR-implementation-framework-presentation-slides``` for details on the framework.
+A recording of the prototype is also included in the slide deck.

 ## LIMITATIONS
 1. IAM permissions in Appendix A should be restricted for S3, IoT, and CloudFront.
 Full access was given during development because of time constraints.